The Unique Struggles of Incarcerated Women

 The Silent Struggles of Women in Prison

-Many women behind bars are mothers, daughters, and sisters, and they face the additional trauma of being separated from their families.
-The lack of access to mental health care, sexual abuse prevention, and appropriate maternal care compounds the difficulties they face.
-The system often fails to address the root causes of women’s criminality, such as domestic violence, sexual assault, and poverty.
+Many women behind bars are mothers, daughters, and sisters, enduring the additional trauma of being separated from their families.
+The lack of access to mental health care, sexual abuse prevention, and appropriate maternal care compounds their challenges.

 The Need for Gender-Specific Rehabilitation